 The TurboGrafx-16 is one of the most underappreciated consoles in the relatively short history of video games.
 While the SEGA Genesis and SNES were dominating the 16-bit era, the TurboGrafx-16 was quietly home to some of the best games of the generation.
 Hopefully, with the release of the TurboGrafx-16 Mini and the 50 titles included, it’ll get its due.

-As of this writing, the TurboGrafx-16 Mini isn’t on sale yet but you can preorder it on Amazon.
 If you’ve never experienced the lineup of games on the console, this is definitely the perfect way to do so.